Skip to main content

 Two worked dossiers

-One ally of convenience.
-One quiet suspect.
+One useful ally and one quiet suspect.

 Same thirteen rows.
 Very different NPCs.
 Read either ledger card for a minute and you should be able to run the NPC next session.